 Sassy Koonz specializes and focuses on 100% European Maine Coons

-This means that every cat that is selected for the breeding program will have European bloodlines, and that very majestic European look that you love.
-Most, if not all of the parents will be imported from Europe, or be offspring from our European parents.
-If that’s the look that you love in a Maine Coon, be sure to get added to our kitten announcement list, and be the first to know when European Maine Coon kittens are available.
+This means that every cat that is selected for the breeding program will have European bloodlines.
+All of the parents will be imported from Europe, or be offspring from our European parents.
+If that’s the look that you love in a Maine Coon, be sure to get added to our kitten announcement list.
+Be the first to know when European Maine Coon kittens are available.

 ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥

-2022 UPDATE: Without some great recommendations on which cattery to buy your kittens from I DO NOT recommend importing a kitten.
-I have experienced so much untruthfulness, lies, fraud, and just downright unethical transactions in the past 4 years dealing with European breeders.
-I’ve sent money and never received the kitten, I’ve reserved kittens and ended up receiving a different one that I paid for, and I’ve received kittens with major health issues that never made it to my breeding program.
+2025 UPDATE: Without some great recommendations on which cattery to buy your kittens from I DO NOT recommend importing a kitten.
+I have experienced so much untruthfulness, lies, fraud, and just downright unethical transactions in the past dealing with European breeders.
+I’ve sent money and never received the kitten.
+I’ve reserved kittens and ended up receiving a different one than I paid for.
+I’ve received kittens with major health issues.
+They never made it to my breeding program.
 They know that there is no recourse when selling a kitten to people in the United States.
 It is VERY risky to import ANY kitten from Europe.
-I do have several breeders that I work with over there now that I can recommend to any serious breeders that are wanting to import European Bloodlines.
-If you’re interested in knowing who they are, the information about these recommended breeders along with a due diligence checklist are provided to anyone who signs up for the Complete Guide to Breeding Pedigree Cats course.
-The info is in the lesson about Importing cats. 😉

 - Social Media Presence – I usually start my search on Facebook.
 I’m a member of MANY groups that include other breeders both in America, UK, and Europe.
 If I see a kitten that I love, I’ll start doing a little more digging.
-Most of the time they’re already reserved (I’m sure you’ve seen that before) but if they’re not, then I’ll start my research.
+Most of the time, they’re already reserved.
+I’m sure you’ve seen that before.
+If they’re not, then I’ll start my research.
 I’ll check their Facebook Pages, Instagram, and Google their name and cattery name just to do some initial research.
+It’s important to choose a breeder with a good reputation.

 - Check for Reviews / Search in Groups for Keywords – Join the Maine Coon groups on Facebook.
-There’s a search feature on the left hand side of the groups where you can search for the Breeders name, or the Cattery name to see if other people have mentioned this person in the past.
+There’s a search feature on the left-hand side of the groups.
+You can use it to search for the Breeder’s name or the Cattery name.
+This helps to see if other people have mentioned this person in the past.
 Sometimes you’ll immediately find some negative remarks about the breeder or the cattery.
 MOVE ON.
 If you see positive remarks, then that’s a good sign.
 And you can reach out to these people and ask for feedback from them.
 Check their Facebook Page for Reviews.

 - Website – Does the breeder have a website?
 Visit their website and review the information that is there.
 Is it updated?
 Do they have health and genetic information shown for their Sires and Dams?